helm/community/hips/hip-00NN.md

   - for performance reasons, a shallow clone of just the latest commit of a specific branch should be performed (i.e. `git clone --depth 1 --branch <commit-ish> --single-branch --no-tags <repo-url> <temp-dir>`)
 - treat the cloned git repo similar to a `file:///path/to/temp/dir` style requirement; use `chart.LoadDir` to load that directory (which in turn applied the logic for filtering the files through `.helmignore`) and archives it to `charts/`
 - delete the temp dir

+### Linting

+`helm lint` should print a warning when a chart contains a git-based dependency, primarily because git references are mutable.

 ## Backwards compatibility